lula/ngx-summernote/README.md

 }
 ```

-If the reponse does not have the above format, then the image is inserted as data URL.
+If the reponse does not follow the above structure then the image is inserted as data URL.